-- In view of growing threats to Canada's national security, there would be significant value in providing classified briefings to the leaders, or interim leaders, of recognized political parties in the House of Commons.
-This would serve to highlight specific risks to Canada's national security, political parties, and parliamentarians themselves. - Such briefings would support informed policy debate on foreign interference and other national security threats, such as violent extremism.
+- In view of growing threats to Canada's national security, there would be significant value in providing classified briefings to the leaders, or interim leaders, of recognized parties in the House of Commons, which would serve to highlight specific risks to Canada's national security, political parties and parliamentarians themselves. - Such briefings would support informed policy debate on foreign interference and other national security threats, such as violent extremism.
 The briefings would better position Canada's political leaders to take action to protect themselves, their parties and Canada's national security.
-This initiative could also signal publicly that Canada and all Canadian political parties take threats to national security seriously. - The focus of the briefings would be to provide opposition leaders with information that is not available publicly, or through the regular means by which officials provide unclassified information to Parliament.
+This initiative could also signal publicly that Canada and all Canadian political parties take threats to our national security seriously. - The focus of the briefings would be to provide opposition leaders with information that is not available publicly or through the regular means by which officials provide unclassified information to Parliament.
 As such, it is envisioned that the briefings would be infrequent and typically delivered at the SECRET level.
 Care would be taken to protect all Cabinet Confidences.
-Should a TOP SECRET security briefing to leaders be deemed necessary, a formal security clearance may be required in advance of those briefings.